esadakman/javascript-digital-clock/README.md

 ### At the end of the project, students will be able to;

-- improve coding skills within HTML & CSS & JS
+- Improve coding skills within HTML & CSS & JS

-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+- Use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+- Used async functions
+### Project Link

-You can reach my project from [here](https://js-digi-clock.netlify.app/)
+You can reach my project from [here](https://js-digi-clock.netlify.app/) 👈
+### Preview of the Project

 ![digital_clock](https://user-images.githubusercontent.com/98649983/174446111-dca936ed-dc73-41e8-a327-aca310e32509.gif)